-Stephen Perz

-Chair and Professor sperz@ufl.edu
+Stephen Perz Chair and Professor sperz@ufl.edu

-Jodi Lane

-Associate Chair and Professor ilane@ufl.edu
+Jodi Lane Associate Chair and Professor ilane@ufl.edu

-Monika Ardelt

-Graduate Coordinator and Professor ardelt@ufl.edu
+Monika Ardelt Graduate Coordinator and Professor ardelt@ufl.edu

-Tanya Koropeckyj-Cox

-Sociology Undergraduate Coordinator, Associate Professor tkcox@ufl.edu
+Tanya Koropeckyj-Cox Sociology Undergraduate Coordinator, Associate Professor tkcox@ufl.edu

-Lora Levett

-Criminology Undergraduate Coordinator, Associate Professor llevett@ufl.edu
+Lora Levett Criminology Undergraduate Coordinator, Associate Professor llevett@ufl.edu

-Lisandra V. Harkeli

-Administrative Services Specialist lvillalobos@ufl.edu
+Lisandra V. Harkeli Administrative Services Specialist Ivillalobos@ufl.edu

-Stephanie Hathcox

-Academic Assistant hathcox.stephani@ufl.edu
+Stephanie Hathcox Academic Assistant hathcox.stephani@ufl.edu

-Graduate Student Advisory Council (AY 2023-2024)
+Graduate Student Advisory Council (AY 2024-2025)

 The Graduate Student Advisory Council (GSAC) is advisory to the Chair and the Graduate Coordinator on matters regarding graduate student interests.
 The president of the Aggregate and the president of the Syndicate are appointed members.
 Graduate students elect a representative of the M.A.
 Program in Sociology, a representative of the M.A.
-Program in Criminology, a representative of the Ph.D.
+Program in Sociology are presentative of the M.A.
 Program in Sociology and a representative of the Ph.D.
 Program in Criminology.
 A new GSAC is formed each April for the following academic year.

-Rosario Fernandez-Romero, Aggregate President Carla Tierney, Syndicate President
+Hannah Jacobs, Aggregate President Kirstin Lewis, Syndicate President